hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Importing Screens from Library.md

 * You can click to *Edit logging level*.

-In this example, our query searches for log entries at the *Debug* level against the *ChallengeStartedMessage* script.
+In this example, we've built a query that searches for log entries at the *Debug* level against the *ChallengeStartedMessage* script.

 *2.* Click *Submit*.
 The log entries for your game that satisfy the search query criteria are returned: